jbcodeforce/shift_left_utils/docs/command.md

 **Options**:

 * `--product-name TEXT`: Product name to use for the table.
-If not provided, it will use the table_path last folder as product name  [required]
+If not provided, it will use the table_path last folder as product name
 * `--help`: Show this message and exit.

 ### `table build-inventory`